-15.9.
+15.3.5.
 The Kafka Export Connector

-The Kafka connector receives serialized data from the export streams and writes it to a message queue using the Apache Kafka version 0.8.2 protocols.
+The Kafka connector receives serialized data from the export sources and writes it to a message queue using the Apache Kafka version 0.10.2 protocols.
 Apache Kafka is a distributed messaging service that lets you set up message queues which are written to and read from by "producers" and "consumers", respectively.
-In the Apache Kafka model, VoltDB export acts as a "producer" capable of writing to any Kafka service using version 0.8.2 or later.
+In the Apache Kafka model, VoltDB export acts as a "producer" capable of writing to any Kafka service using version 0.10.2 or later.